d-rez/magpi-fetch/README.md

 ##Schedule:
 Simply add it to your crontab somewhere close to usual MagPi release dates.
 You might want to use `--log_file --debug` params.

+Remember to either edit your credentials in the file itself (see config section) or put them in a separate `my_secrets.py` file

 ##Requires:

 * Python3